 Optional: 2-4T flour (omit for Gluten-Free)

 1. Preheat oven to 375*.
 For the mashed potatoes start them in a pot of cold water, covered over high heat.
 When the water begins to boil you can remove the lid and cook until fork tender.
-Meanwhile heat the milk and heavy cream.
+Meanwhile warm the milk and heavy cream and hold.

 2. Place the 2qts. of Bolognese in a large sautoir and being to heat over medium.
 Stir in all the veggies, stock and Worcestershire and bring to simmer.
 (If you are staying gluten-free, add only 1/2 cup stock and simmer until reduced slightly.)
 If you added the full cup of stock you can sprinkle 2-4T of flour over and stir in.
 You want the mixture thick and not too wet.
 When it is the right consistency, season to taste with salt and pepper.

-3. When the potatoes are fork tender drain them, then return to the pot and mash with potato masher.
-Add your warm milk/cream, butter, salt and pepper and mix well.
+3. When the potatoes are fork tender drain them, then return to the pot and mash with potato masher or ricer.
+Mix in the warm milk/cream, then butter, salt and pepper and mix well.
 Last, mix in the egg yolks.

 My family was so crazy about this dish they said it was better than the cake that I accidentally let them eat before dinner.
 I really hope you enjoy this, it is a total crowd pleaser and time saver if you are working from the Bolognese previously made.
 The next recipe to come from this Bolognese is stuffed cabbage and I can’t wait to make it!